 At 17 I started on the writing path by reading my poems in bookstores, libraries, bars, and on the radio, and traveling as much as I could on a shoestring budget.
 Later I entered the world of trade magazines as a proofreader and an assistant editor.
 Then I grew a career in book editing, web writing, copy writing, and leadership communications.
 For years I wrote in the voice of the company, or the voice of the boss.
 Sometimes I wondered if I had a voice of my own.

 All that time, I was a seeker of spiritual practices: informally studying Christianity (especially the mystics), elementary Judaism and some Sufi writings, sitting with the Society of Friends and meditating with Zen Buddhists.
 I studied yoga, including a semester of Ayurveda (nature- and nutrition-based healing).
 I was ordained as a nondenominational, interfaith minister in 2002 and officiated at more than a hundred weddings before I wrote The Wedding Officiant's Guide.

-After having a dream in which I was dying before ever having written a book in my own voice, I turned down a promotion at my company and enrolled in writing classes at San Jose State University.
+One year I started to have a recurring a dream in which I was dying before ever having written a book in my own voice.
+I left my full-time communications job and enrolled in writing classes at San Jose State University, finding other jobs to support this.
 During seven years of studying part-time for a Master of Fine Arts in Creative Writing, I finally allowed the literary and spiritual parts of my life to collaborate and intertwine.
 The Wedding Officiant's Guide was written during that time, and an early draft of Helen and the Masters served as my thesis.

 Now my writing style ranges from biography to how-to, to poetry, and the content explores spiritual processes and practices, and the lives of inspiring people.
 My essays and poetry have appeared in Catamaran Literary Reader, Reed Magazine, Caesura, and About Place Journal.